Jayanth24/qualifyingOffer/README.md

         On Unix or MacOS: python3 -m pip install --user virtualenv On Windows: py -m pip install --user virtualenv

-4. Download this GitHub repository as a ZIP file (qualifyingOffer.zip) by clicking on the Code -> "Download Zip" button at the top right of this page.
+4. Download this GitHub repository as a ZIP file (qualifyingOffer.zip) by clicking on the Code -> "Download ZIP" button at the top right of this page.

 5. Extract qualifyingOffer.zip file into a folder on your Local Machine.
 Change directory into the qualifyingOffer folder.